Updated as of April 2023

 As much as NFTs are trending, they are probably as much misunderstood by newcomers to the space.
 Businesses, brands and individuals are jumping on the bandwagon, but this space is really complex.
 In order to enter the space as an existing brand you need an interdisciplinary team consisting of designers, crypto growth hackers, blockchain developers, analysts, investors and economists.
 It’s rare to find these skills in one existing team and not having it all in place could be a huge risk for the brand.

 Even for people with some knowledge it requires a lot of time to research, decode and understand this emerging industry and the opportunities it presents.
 NFTs open up a lot of marketing opportunities for all brands and this noise doesn’t help to get started.
+In recent years, non-fungible tokens (NFTs) have become a buzzword in the world of digital marketing and Web3.
+NFTs are unique digital assets that can represent anything from artwork to music and more.
+They are stored on a blockchain, which provides immutable ownership and scarcity, making them valuable in the eyes of collectors and enthusiasts.
+In this article, we will explore the use cases of NFTs for business growth, showcase data and figures, and provide examples of how brands are leveraging NFTs to expand their marketing strategies.

 About this guide